 Rachelle is an Alumni of Artbeat Studio and enjoyed her time there immensely.
 She loves music, exercise, and art.
 She always works with music playing.
 She is empathetic and cares deeply about how people connect and live together.
 “We survive by spreading kindness,” she says.

 Every First Friday of the month in the exchange galleries & studios are open from 5-9 for all to see.
 Check out firstfridayswinnipeg.org for more information.
-I will be open for First Friday April 5th, my studio is at 75 Albert Street - suite 308.
+I will be open for First Friday June 7th, my studio is at 75 Albert Street - suite 308.
 If you are interested in seeing a piece, please don’t hesitate to contact me at email@example.com

 Checkout arbeatstudio.ca & upbeatartworks.com to see the connection between art & mental health.
 Art saves lives!!